pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ## 2. Fund New Accounts

-This section will help you fund a few accounts that we'll use in the next sections.
+This section will help you fund a few accounts that we'll use below.
+We're going to create a `shannon_supplier` and `shannon_application`, but a dedicated gateway is outside the scope of this guide.

-### 2.1 Create a Shannon Supplier Account
+### 2.1 Create a Shannon `Supplier` Account

 List all the accounts we get out of the box by running: